apache/incubator-heron/website/content/docs/concepts/architecture.md

 ### Topology Master

 The Topology Master \(TM) manages a topology throughout its entire lifecycle, from the time it's submitted until it's ultimately killed.
-When `heron-cli` deploys a topology it starts a single TM and multiple [containers]({{< ref "#container" >}}).
+When `heron` deploys a topology it starts a single TM and multiple [containers]({{< ref "#container" >}}).
 The TM creates an ephemeral [ZooKeeper](http://zookeeper.apache.org) node to ensure that there's only one TM for the topology and that the TM is easily